hcomet/CheapoDC/README.md

 ![Wiring Diagram](images/wiring.jpg)

+The default configuration for the basic dual output controller uses Controller Pins 0 and 1 mapped to GPIO pins 0 and 1.
+If you cannot use these GPIO pins then they may be changed using the Web UI on the [Device Management](#cheapodc-device-management) page or the default values may be changed in the [CDCDefines.h](CheapoDC/README.md#configure-firmware-in-the-cdcdefinesh-file) file before building the firmware.

 ### Working Implementation

 Assembled in a 6 inch long piece of 2"x1" aluminum channel.
 This also has Pin 8, which is the status LED, connected to an extra LED on the left side for external visibility.
 The ESP32-C3 is also mounted in some protoboard to make the wiring easier.
 If you plan to use a small case like this, use silicone hookup wire.
 The extra flexibility of silicone wire will save a lot of frustration.
 I used 22 awg wire for the 5V and 3.3V ESP32 connections and 18 awg wire for the 12V connections.